 - Choose reliable kit services

 When it comes to STD testing, you want to have the best quality service out there.
-So, make sure you choose an at-home STD test kit service that is FDA-approved.
-Not all of them are, and if the one you've ordered isn't, at the very least, make sure they are working with a CLIA certified lab (Clinical Laboratory Improvement Act) and accredited by the College of American Pathologists.
+Make sure the brand you choose is working with a CLIA certified lab (Clinical Laboratory Improvement Act) and accredited by the College of American Pathologists.